ecrucru/toledo-uci/README.md

 - Undo the last move without losing your game.
 - With pyChess' slider, select the strength of the AI when you start a new game (6 is a good value).
 - Toledo plays both White and Black.
-- Play Chess960.
+- Play Chess960 with unsupported castling.
 - Information about the analysis : processing time, nodes, nodes per second...

-Despite it was coded and tested in just two days, this UCI port doesn't aim to be the smallest one in the world... ;-)
+Despite it was coded and tested in just three days, this UCI port doesn't aim to be the smallest one in the world... ;-)

 ## Install